Fall 2018 Academic Calendar

 The Grotius Centre courses are under the category of the Master's of Advanced Studies in Public International Law.
 Other international law courses are at Leiden's main campus, including the courses in the Master's of Advanced Studies in European and International Business Law, the Master's Programme in European Law, and the Master's Programme in Public International Law.

-Bios for faculty teaching in the Master's of Advanced Studies in European and International Business Law and the Master's Programme in European Law are available here.
-Bios for faculty teaching in the Master's of Advanced Studies in Public International Law and the Master's Programme in Public International Law are available here.
+Biographies for faculty teaching in the Master's of Advanced Studies in European and International Business Law and the Master's Programme in European Law are available here.
+Biographies for faculty teaching in the Master's of Advanced Studies in Public International Law and the Master's Programme in Public International Law are available here.

 Note that Dutch legal education differs from American legal education in that college undergraduates can major in law.
 As a result, the appropriate Dutch legal courses for a second or third year Georgetown J.D. student would be in the LL.M. or Advanced LL.M. programs at Leiden University and the Grotius Centre.
 Therefore, students may only enroll in courses in the programs referred to above.
 Courses offered in the undergraduate law program are not open to Georgetown students.